RosyMP/RosyMP/README.md

 ### Hi there 👋
+### I’m super interested in learning Artificial Intelligence
+### I’m looking for help with resources to up my skills in Ai
 <!--
 **RosyMP/RosyMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.